Literacy Strategy 2017 - 2018

 Students read a book, take an online quiz, and get immediate feedback.
 This allows them to respond to regular feedback and are motivated to make progress with their reading skills.
 Because students receive regular feedback from Accelerated Reader, teachers and librarians are given many opportunities to praise students for their successes and to discuss with them what they have been reading.
 Many reward systems are in place such as most words read and most quizzes passed, allowing all pupils to celebrate their achievement in reading.

 At Leeds West Academy we think that reading, and in particular reading for pleasure, is one of the most important factors in allowing children to reach their full potential.
 A love of literature and a genuine desire to read opens doors to students that remain closed for reluctant readers, no matter how strong their ability.
 In order to support the drive to engage students with reading for enjoyment, the academy offers a range of activities and experiences linked to reading for pleasure.

 All students have access to well-resourced Library, which is at the centre of reading in the academy.
-All students are encouraged to have a reading book, and Year 7 are taken to the library in scheduled lessons.
+All students are encouraged to have a reading book.
 The library has a series of activities scheduled to raise reading enjoyment throughout the year.
 The librarian, Ms Walker, also works closely with area teams to provide book boxes and create subject themed weeks where appropriate.